Wxrlds/ProcessEveryMinecraftStatistic/readme.md

 If you want to add it to an existing world, you open its world folder, enter the datapacks folder and move the zip file in that datapacks folder.
 Ingame you might have to run ``/reload`` for the pack to be loaded.

-If you had REMS installed before adding PEMS, please run "/function pems:update".
+If you had REMS installed before adding PEMS, please run ``/function pems:update``.
 If you don't have the permissions to do so, in Singleplayer open your world to LAN and enable cheats.
 On a Server please talk to your server admin or run it through the console window.